 DW Akademie in Tunisia

-In Tunisia, DW Akademie supports free and comprehensive access to information.
-It also focuses on innovation and the financial sustainability of media and media projects.
+In Tunisia, DW Akademie supports free and comprehensive access to information and also focuses on innovation and the financial sustainability of media and media projects.

-These repressions are partly due to Decree 54 which was issued in September 2022.
-This far-reaching cybercrime law gives authorities extensive powers to restrict online freedom of expression.
-In 2023, Amnesty International knew of about forty cases against journalists, activists and ordinary citizens, but assumes the number of unreported cases is higher, often resulting in self-censorship.
-Disinformation and misinformation in Tunisia also play a major role, especially on social media.
+These repressions are partly due to Decree 54which was issued in September 2022.
+The far-reaching cybercrime law gives authorities extensive powers to restrict online freedom of expression.
+In 2023, Amnesty International knew of some 40 cases against journalists, activists and ordinary citizens, but assumes the number of unreported cases is higher, often resulting in self-censorship.
+Disinformation and misinformation also play a major role in Tunisia, especially on social media.

 However, the media remain key players in defending the country’s democratic gains, whether through research and verifying and distributing information, or as role models for how to manage information.

 Still, the country’s media system has been further weakened by the ongoing economic crisis, with non-state media struggling to remain financially viable.
-This especially affects local non-state media.
-Journalists for their part need to be adequately paid in order to produce quality content.
+This especially affects local non-state media outlets.
+Journalists for their part require adequate pay in order to produce quality content.

 Our activities

-DW Akademie’s projects in Tunisia focus on free and comprehensive access to information.
+DW Akademie’s projects in Tunisia focus on free and comprehensive access to information and support journalists and media startups in developing innovative, financially viable news and information services.

 The Smart Media Accelarator also offers Media Parcours which supports established media in their digital transformation process and in developing new business models and journalistic formats.
 Candidates submit proposals which are then selected by an independent jury.